 Indefatigable Residencies: Chris Cutler, 11-16.
 March, kuda.org and CK13

-Indefatigable Residencies also includes meetings, exchange and cooperation beyond the boundaries of time spent in Novi Sad, including consideration of contemporary art and theory production and question of temporal organization.
+Indefatigable Residencies also include meetings, exchange and cooperation beyond the boundaries of time spent in Novi Sad, including consideration of contemporary art and theory production and the question of temporal organization.
 In this sense, this activity includes dynamic cooperation between Center_kuda.org and invited artists and theorists: Chris Cutler, Howard Slater, Marina Vishmidt & Anthony Iles.

 For this occasion, during the period from 11 to 16 March, Chris Cutler will meet with protagonists of the independent music scene in Novi Sad, musicians and scientists, university professors and assistants, students, music lovers and activists: Nenad Marković, Milan Milojković, Lenkes László, Marina Džukljev, Vladimir Rašković, Dunja Crnjanski, Nemanja Sovtić, Đorđe Marković, Milan Nenin, Filip Đurović, Vladimir Orešković, Ozren Lazić, Dimitrije Beljanski, Blank Disc and collectives GKP-kuda.org.

 Public talk and work presentation, Chris Cutler